h3abionet/h3ameta/viraldetect/README.md

 d.
 Communication plan
 - we will be communicate via our metagenomics-stream-3 slack channel

+## Detection of viral sequences in Illumina reads
 ## Detection of viral sequences in Nanopore reads

 To test pipeline as is know.
 E.g.